ryangerardwilson/vimtutor-advanced/README.md

-# VimTutor Advanced: Because Basic VimTutor is for Wusses Who Can't Handle Real Editing
+# VimTutor Advanced: Because the Stock One's for Noobs, But This'll Teach You to Edit Without Crying for Mommy

-Listen up, you keyboard-poking amateurs.
 This repo ain't your grandma's vimtutor—it's an opinionated gut-punch variant cooked up by Ryan Gerard Wilson (ryangerardwilson.com) to teach workflows that actually matter when you're not just doodling "hello world."
 Lessons 1-6?
 Straight rip from the original vimtutor 1.5, because basics are basics.
 But Lesson 7?
 That's the juice: macros, visual blocks, shifts, auto-indents, and other black magic the stock tutor pretends doesn't exist.
 If you're still using a mouse in 2025, GTFO and install Vim already.

-This setup lets you fuck around in the tutor file without turning it into your personal graffiti wall.
-Edits?
-Vaporized on exit.
-Run it again, fresh hell every time.
-No more "oops, I broke the sample text" bullshit.

 ## Requirements
 - Python 3.x (because who the hell is still on 2?
 Fix your shit.)